 Take a moment to audit your current systems.
-Consider the staffing and processes currently in place, where there is room for improvement and what you need to do to meet or exceed regulatory compliance?
+Consider the staffing and processes currently in place.
+Where is there room for improvement and what do you do to meet or exceed regulatory compliance?
 Importantly, consider what you need to do to confidently demonstrate compliance and so maintain your patients’ trust.

 What is the labour requirement to perform temperature monitoring manually?

-Consider putting together some simple figures, where you evaluate the cost of staff time, and the potential level of risk to loss of stock.
-Ask yourself is it acceptable to expect staff to complete these processes manually?
+Consider putting together some simple figures, where you evaluate the cost of staff time, and the potential risk of lost stock.
+Ask yourself: is it acceptable to expect staff to complete these processes manually?
 Can they consistently meet CQC standards with the time and resources they have?
 This can then be compared against the risk appetite for your department.
-With this information you can build a business case for automation.
+With this information, you can build a business case for automated monitoring.

 What is the value of the stock you are protecting?

-With manual systems it’s not possible to determine how long the stock was exposed to the out-of-spec temperature.
-So, the only safe option is to dispose of the stock – an added, preventable cost.
+Consider the cost of disposing of stock that has been exposed to out-of-spec temperatures.
+If you weren’t alerted to a temperature variance immediately, you may need to dispose of valuable items.
 With an automated notification, you can take action to save the stock, in little to no time by: closing an open door, re-packing the fridge with proper circulation and space to allow the fridge to operate properly, or relocating.

 Do you need to put the contract out for tender?